nestjs/docs.nestjs.com/content/controllers.md

 }
 ```

-> info **Hint** To create a controller using CLI, simply execute `$ nest g controller cats` command.
+> info **Hint** To create a controller using the CLI, simply execute the `$ nest g controller cats` command.

-The `@Get()` decorator before the `findAll()` method tells Nest to create an endpoint for this particular route path and map every corresponding request to this handler.
-Since we've declared a prefix for every route ( `cats`), Nest will map every `/cats` GET request to this method.
+The `@Get()` HTTP request method decorator before the `findAll()` method tells Nest to create a handler for a specific endpoint for HTTP requests.
+The endpoint corresponds to the HTTP request method (GET in this case) and the route path.
+What is the route path?
+The route path for a handler is determined by concatenating the (optional) prefix declared for the controller, and any path specified in the request decorator.
+Since we've declared a prefix for every route ( `cats`), and haven't added any path information in the decorator, Nest will map `GET /cats` requests to this handler.

+As mentioned, the path includes both the optional controller path prefix **and** any path string declared in the request method decorator.
+For example, a path prefix of `/api/1.0/customers` combined with the decorator `@Get('profile')` would produce a route mapping for requests like `GET /api/1.0/customers/profile`.

-When a GET request is made to this endpoint, Nest will now return a 200 status code and the associated response, which in this case is just a string.
+In our example, when a GET request is made to this endpoint, Nest route the request to our user-defined `findAll()` method.
+This method will return a 200 status code and the associated response, which in this case is just a string.
 Why does that happen?
-Generally, we distinguish two **different** approaches to manipulate responses:
+To explain, we'll first introduce the concept that Nest employs two **different** options for manipulating responses:

 <table>
   <tr>
     <td>Standard (recommended)</td>
     <td>
-      When we return a JavaScript object or array, it'll be <strong>automatically</strong>
+      Using this built-in method, when a request handler returns a JavaScript object or array, it will <strong>automatically</strong>
-      serialized to JSON.
-When we return a string however, Nest will send just a string without attempting to
+      be serialized to JSON.
+When it returns a string, however, Nest will send just a string without attempting to
       serialize it.
+This makes response handling simple: just return the value, and Nest takes care of the rest.
       <br />
       <br /> Furthermore, the response's <strong>status code</strong> is always 200 by default, except for POST
       requests
       which use 201.
-We can easily change this behaviour by adding the <code>@HttpCode(...)</code>
+We can easily change this behavior by adding the <code>@HttpCode(...)</code>
       decorator
       at a handler-level.
     </td>